 are stormwater runoff conveyance systems which

 provide a natural alternative to sewers.
 They help reduce threats to water quality by

 the first flush of storm water runoff and filtering

 the large storm flows they convey.
-UofL will utilize existing natural drainage
+UofL utilizes existing natural drainage

-swales whenever possible, and enhance them with native plants to encourage infiltration and filter out contaminants.
-A bioswale is designed to handle stormwater from the roof of the new College of Business expansion.
+swales whenever possible, and enhances them with native plants to encourage infiltration and filter out contaminants.
+A bioswale was designed to handle stormwater from the roof of the new College of Business expansion.